-Forodesine Clinical Development for Aggressive T-cell Malignancies.
-During 2004, we initiated a Phase IIa trial to enroll up to 20 patients with aggressive T-cell malignancies.
+FodosineTM Clinical Development for Aggressive T-cell Malignancies.
+During 2004, we initiated a Phase IIa trial to enroll patients with aggressive T-cell malignancies.
 Despite encouraging results observed with other T-cell specific agents, the prognosis for patients with relapsed or refractory leukemia or lymphoma is poor and treatment options remain limited.
-The goal of the Phase IIa clinical trial is to determine the therapeutic effect produced by forodesine as it relates to the proposed mechanism of action in the inhibition of proliferating T-lymphocytes in patients with T-cell ALL and to demonstrate this effect can be sustained over a 30 day period.
+The goal of the Phase IIa clinical trial is to determine the therapeutic effect produced by FodosineTM as it relates to the proposed mechanism of action in the inhibition of proliferating T-lymphocytes in patients with T-cell ALL.
+Through February 8, 2006, there have been 37 patients enrolled in this trial, some of which were still in the initial 30 day treatment period.
+The results of this trial, along with a Phase I oral and IV pharmacokinetic trial in healthy volunteers will assist in the final design of a planned Phase IIb pivotal trial.

-We have obtained orphan drug status for forodesine in multiple indications.
-Our strategy for future development is to pursue with the FDA fast-track designation, and using the results obtained to date in the Phase IIa study to negotiate a Special Protocol Assessment ("SPA") for the design of a Phase IIb trial, which depending on the results, could serve as the pivotal trial for the filing of a New Drug Application ("NDA") in T-cell acute lymphoblastic leukemia.
-Our current intent is for the Company itself to market and distribute forodesine in the United States for treatment of T-cell cancers.
+Our strategy for future development is to continue negotiating with the FDA to design the planned Phase IIb clinical trial under an SPA, which depending on the results, could serve as the pivotal trial for the filing of a New Drug Application ("NDA") in T-cell ALL.
+We have obtained orphan drug status for FodosineTM in multiple indications and the FDA has granted "fast track" status to the development of FodosineTM for the treatment of relapsed or refractory T-cell leukemia.
+Our current intent is to maintain significant rights in this program and for BioCryst itself to potentially market and distribute FodosineTM in the United States for treatment of T-cell cancers.

-During the fourth quarter of 2004, we also initiated a Phase I trial with an oral formulation of forodesine for treatment of patients with CTCL.
+In 2004, we initiated a Phase I trial with an oral formulation of FodosineTM for treatment of patients with CTCL.
 This Phase I trial initially consisted of nine patients, including three cohorts of patients at three different dose levels, to determine the safety and pharmacokinetic profile of the oral formulation.
-Assuming successful completion of the Phase I study, our plan is to transition this trial into a Phase II study during 2005 to determine the efficacy of this oral formulation and to establish the optimum dose that will be required for future clinical trials in CTCL.
+This trial has been expanded to add additional cohorts of different dosing levels and to transition this trial into a Phase I/II study to determine the efficacy of this oral formulation and to establish the optimum dose that will be required for future clinical trials in CTCL.